Kenny McKinna

 Archibald Kenneth McKinna (born 21 October 1962) is a former international motorcycle speedway rider from Scotland.

 Speedway career

-McKenna rode in the top tier of British Speedway from 1979 to 1998, riding for various clubs.
-He started his career with Glasgow Tigers in 1979 and quickly established himself as a rider winning the 1980 Scottish pairs title with Steve Lawson.
+McKinna rode in the top tier of British Speedway from 1979 to 1998, riding for various clubs.
+He started his career with Glasgow Tigers in 1979 and quickly established himself as a rider, winning the 1980 Scottish pairs title with Steve Lawson.

 In 1993, McKinna helped the Edinburgh Monarchs win the Fours Championship during the 1993 British League Division Two season.

-He reached the final of the British Speedway Championship in 1994.
+McKinna reached the final of the British Speedway Championship in 1994.

 Family

-He came from a speedway family, with his brothers Charlie McKinna and Martin McKinna both being speedway riders.
-His son Adam McKinna was also a speedway rider.
+McKinna came from a speedway family, with his brothers Charlie and Martin both being speedway riders.
+His son Adam was also a speedway rider.